voscarmv/eusart_sipo_piso/README.md

 # UNIX terminal to 5V interface
 > A simple Serial-In-Parallel-Out / Parallel-In-Serial-Out USB to 5V TTL interface for Microchip's PIC16F690 Micro-controller.

-You can watch the [YouTube video](https://www.youtube.com/watch?v=46WZUcRUPEI) of this project for a full demonstrarion of this project.
+You can watch the [YouTube video](https://www.youtube.com/watch?v=46WZUcRUPEI) of this project for a full demonstrarion.

 [![](header.png)](https://www.youtube.com/watch?v=46WZUcRUPEI)